More pages in this section

 Seagrass Monitoring

-Seagrasses are a key species in indicating changes to water quality making them ideal to monitor and understand the overall health of the marine environment in Townsville.
+Seagrasses are a key marine habitat species, and as plants are sensitive to water quality changes that reduce underwater light, it makes them ideal to monitor and understand the overall health of the marine environment in Townsville.

 The Port of Townsville and James Cook University’s TropWATER team have partnered to survey seagrass in Cleveland Bay annually since 2007.

-The annual boat and helicopter surveys asses the condition and species of more than 25,000 hectares of seagrass meadows in the Townsville region and track changes over time.
+The annual boat and helicopter surveys assess the condition and species of more than 25,000 hectares of seagrass meadows in the Townsville region and track changes over time.

-- The overall condition of seagrass in Cleveland Bay was ’Satisfactory’ in 2023.
+- The overall condition of seagrass across Cleveland Bay was ’poor’ at the end of 2024.

-- Seven of the 12 monitoring meadows were in a satisfactory or better condition, while five were in poor condition.
+- Four of the 10 long-term monitoring meadows were in a satisfactory or better condition, while six were in poor or very poor condition.

-- While an extensive seagrass footprint was present, declines in the meadow biomass and/or area between October 2022 to October 2023 were recorded across most meadows and are explained by local environmental conditions.
+- While an extensive seagrass footprint remained at the end of 2024, declines in the seagrass meadows above-ground biomass and/or area between October 2023 to October 2024 were recorded across most meadows and are explained by local environmental conditions.

-The Dry Tropics Partnership for Healthy Waters has recently developed a StoryMap on the seagrasses of Cleveland Bay.
+Healthy Waters Partnership for the Dry Tropics has recently developed a StoryMap on the seagrasses of Cleveland Bay.

 Healthy Waters Partnership for the Dry Tropics